 However, third-party liability coverage is crucial.
 In the case that another individual is harmed by an intoxicated guest, such as in a bar fight or auto accident, they may sue your establishment.
 For these cases, the third party will need proof that the intoxicated guest continued to be intentionally served past the point of visible intoxication by your restaurant.

 Lawsuits can seriously cost you or your business, in the form of significant financial penalties, loss of employment or liquor license, or even jail sentences.
 Your agent will set you up with the proper liquor liability coverage based on the Golden State's unique laws.
 They'll also explain the costs associated with each level of coverage.

-Sadly, California has to deal with its fair share of wildfires, and the problem seems to be getting worse.
-In fact, 2018 was the year of California's most-destructive and deadliest wildfire in the state's history.
+Sadly, California has to deal with its fair share of wildfires--they're the most common disaster in the state, and the problem seems to be getting worse.
+In fact, 2018 was the year of California's most destructive and deadliest wildfire in the state's history.
 California actually lost more acres to wildfires in 2018 alone than over the entire past decade.

 Though wildfires are among the most destructive natural disasters California faces each year, earthquakes are actually their most common natural foe.
 In fact, as of February 2018, the state had seen 147 earthquakes in the past week and 7,024 over the past year.
 Obviously, you'll need to make sure your restaurant is covered.

 Though your restaurant insurance policy will most likely cover disasters sparked by earthquakes (such as a pipe bursting in the aftermath), it most likely WON'T cover damage to your restaurant's foundation or merchandise.
 Restaurant owners in an earthquake-prone zone have even more incentive to consider adding earthquake protection to their policy.
 Talk with your agent about your risk to determine if you should add more coverage.
 Being prepared can help save you from paying out of pocket for Mother Nature's mess.
 It's best to just be covered from the start, period.